 - A. Snowmobile trails - 1.
 Continue to maintain snow trails program using maintenance grant program. - 2.
-Apply for annual maintenance grant funding for un-funded trail segments. - 3.
 Apply for grant funding for any necessary bridge repairs or replacements and other trail improvements.
-Begin evaluating all bridges within the system with a goal of replacing those bridges without a rate rating or engineer's design. - 4.
-Construct the Spring Creek Bridge utilizing grant funds awarded partially from the Snowmobile Trail Aids program, if not completed in 2018.
+Begin evaluating all bridges within the system with a goal of replacing those bridges without a rate rating or engineer's design. - 3.
+Re-deck the Hay Creek Bridge using grant funds awarded in 2019.